BitcoinDesign/Guide/guide/case-studies/payjoin.md

 This case study follows these tentative steps:

 - Understanding users & technical requirements for senders & receivers
-- Exploring the payjoin implementations: Blue Wallet (sending) and BTCPay Server (receiving)
+- Exploring the payjoin implementations: BlueWallet (sending) and BTCPay Server (receiving)
 - Creating user flows for senders & receivers based on the above